jfreyberg/jfreyberg/README.md

 - Co-Founder of [kmapp](https://www.kmapp.io) 🤓

-Check out my personal [website](https://jfreyberg.github.io/) to learn more about my projects - or to play a game of snake.
+Check out my personal [website](https://jfreyberg.github.io/) to learn more - or to play a game of snake.